adamchainz/django-mysql/docs/locks.rst

         except TimeoutError:
             print "Could not get the lock"

-    For more information on named locks refer to the ``GET_LOCK`` documentation on `MySQL
+    For more information on user locks refer to the ``GET_LOCK`` documentation on `MySQL
     <http://dev.mysql.com/doc/refman/5.6/en/miscellaneous-functions.html#function_get-lock>`_
     or `MariaDB <https://mariadb.com/kb/en/mariadb/get_lock/>`_.

     .. warning::

-        As the documentation warns, named locks are unsafe to use if you have replication running and your replication format (``binlog_format``) is set to ``STATEMENT``.
+        As the documentation warns, user locks are unsafe to use if you have replication running and your replication format (``binlog_format``) is set to ``STATEMENT``.
 Most environments have ``binlog_format`` set to ``MIXED`` because it can be more performant, but do check.